mauriciomatsubara/mascara/public_html/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 To avoid sending your own transaction data or sessions data in Google Analytics, our plugin doesn't sent the data to GA when you are logged in.
 Having said, if you are logged in as Shop Manager, plugin will send the data to GA.

 == Changelog ==

+= 2.3.6.1 - 26/10/2020 =
+ * Compatibility with WooCommerce 4.6.1
+ * Compatibility with Wordpress 5.5.1
+ * PHP warnings issue was raised in 2.3.6 by some users that is now resolved in 2.3.6.1.

+= 2.3.6 - 22/10/2020 =
+ * No need to manually paste Google Analytics property to start tracking.
+We have given google sign in functionality in order to auto fetch google analytics property.
+ * Fine tuning for Google Analytics 4 dual set up/ data collection in google analytics 4 in order to be future ready for the next generation analytics.
+ * New feature - Now you can link your google ads account with google analytics property and start passing important data points to google analytics from your google ads account.
+ * Compatibility with WooCommerce 4.6.1
+ * Compatibility with Wordpress 5.5.1

+= 2.3.5 - 31/08/2020 =
+ * Compatibility with WooCommerce 4.4.1
+ * Compatibility with Wordpress 5.5

 = 2.3.4 - 13/04/2020 =
  * Compatibility with WooCommerce 4.0.1